Application Deadline: Complete applications must be received by March 1, 2018

 Description: Join a team of students, scholars, and museum professionals studying and promoting the diverse and dynamic history of Newport, Rhode Island.
 Since 1854 the Newport Historical Society has collected and preserved five centuries of American history and continues to document Newport’s unique contribution to our national narrative.
 It acts as a resource center for the education of the public about the history of Newport County, so that knowledge of the past may contribute to a fuller understanding of the present.

-Fellows have access to the Newport Historical Society’s internationally important manuscript and artifact collections.
-Fellows engage with the public through leading tours and programs.
-Intensive training is provided.
+Fellows have access to the Newport Historical Society’s internationally important manuscript and artifact collections; engage with the public through leading tours and programs; and put theory into practice by participating in the daily operations of the Society.
+Training is provided.

-THE BUCHANAN BURNHAM PUBLIC HISTORY FELLOWSHIP is open to a graduate student (or a recent BA, MA or PhD recipient) with significant public history experience and familiarity with the early history and material culture of New England.
-The Fellow devotes half of the fellowship to leading public tours; assisting with NHS programs, exhibits and ongoing initiatives; and participation in the daily operations of the Newport Historical Society.
-The remaining time is devoted to an individual public history project that supports current NHS initiatives.
-The Fellow is responsible for offering a public program or writing a paper related to his or her project or research.
+THE BUCHANAN BURNHAM SUMMER SCHOLARS IN PUBLIC HISTORY program is open to students enrolled in a graduate program.
+Students preparing to apply to a graduate program may also apply.
+Ideal candidates should have public history experience and familiarity with the history and material culture of New England.
+Fellows lead public tours; assist with NHS programs, exhibits and ongoing initiatives; attend training sessions and workshops; and participate in the daily operations of the Newport Historical Society.
+A significant portion of the fellowship also involves a public history project that supports NHS initiatives.
+Fellows are responsible for offering a public program or writing a paper related to their project or research.
 NHS has the right of first refusal on any publication resulting from research produced during the fellowship.

-Eligibility: current graduate students or 2016 & 2017 BA, MA or PhD recipients with a background in museum collections, archives, or American History.
+Eligibility: current graduate students with a background in museum collections, archives, or American History.
+Students preparing to apply to a graduate program may also apply.
 The Newport Historical Society is an equal opportunity employer.
 The facilities of the NHS are not universally handicapped accessible; applicants with accessibility questions should contact the NHS for more information.
 401-846-0813. ipeters@NewportHistory.org.

 To Apply: Send a resume, copies of transcript(s) (including both undergraduate & graduate transcripts), two letters of recommendation, and a letter stating your reasons for applying, your career goals, your area of interest or a proposed topic for an individual project to: